nigeriandream/datefix/readme.txt

 =>      login in with your superuser details

 1,      create a chat thread
+                PS: to get the secret field, visit http://127.0.0.1:8000/chat/create/key and copy the code and paste into the secret field
 2,      create another user

 =>      then you can now start working on the chat.